core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Management of Group Keying Material # {#sec-cons-group-key-management}

-The approach described in this document should take into account the risk of compromise of group members.
+The protocol described in this document should take into account the risk of compromise of group members.
 In particular, this document specifies that a key management scheme for secure revocation and renewal of Security Contexts and group keying material MUST be adopted.

 {{I-D.ietf-ace-key-groupcomm-oscore}} specifies a simple rekeying scheme for renewing the Security Context in a group.

-Alternative rekeying schemes which are more scalable with the group size may be needed in dynamic, large groups where endpoints can join and leave at any time, in order to limit the impact on performance due to the Security Context and keying material update.
+Alternative rekeying schemes that are more scalable with the group size may be needed in dynamic, large groups where endpoints can join and leave at any time, in order to limit the impact on performance due to the Security Context and keying material update.

 ## Update of Security Context and Key Rotation {#ssec-key-rotation}